ARTAS robotic hair restoration system For FUE

 Future versions of the ARTAS may also assist with transplanting follicular units into balding areas.

 The ARTAS also possesses several disadvantages.
 Currently, the ARTAS system is only available with a 1mm punch extraction tool (needle), which is larger than the typical .7mm to .9mm punches used by many leading FUE hair transplant surgeons.
 Using larger punches can increase the risk of visible scarring and may reduce the quantity of available donor hair.
-Furthermore, the ARTAS is expensive (estimated at approximately $80,000) and may drive up costs for patients considering FUE hair transplant surgery.
+Furthermore, the ARTAS is expensive (estimated at approximately $80,000) and may drive up the costs for patients considering FUE robotic hair transplant Surgery.

 Unlike the NeoGraft Hair Transplant Machine that's been marketed to neophyte surgeons and untrained medical professionals, the ARTAS is marketed to experienced hair transplant doctors.
 However, the highly automated nature of the device may lead inexperienced physicians and technicians into performing FUE using the ARTAS with substandard results.
 Furthermore, the ARTAS has not been cleared by the FDA for female patients, patients with light hair and individuals with curly hair.
 Thus, individuals who don't fit into this niche of potential candidates may suffer from higher transection rates and lower yields.

 Because the skin tensor/mapping camera is large and requires patients to remain prone (face down), patients may experience some additional discomfort during a follicular unit excision procedure via the ARTAS.

 In order to discover exactly what leading physicians are saying about the ARTAS, we went straight to the source and asked the six expert physicians recommended on the Hair Transplant Network who regularly utilize the ARTAS system in their follicular unit excision procedures today.

 According to Coalition physician Dr. Jerry Cooley, the ARTAS is a well planned, useful device that capitalizes on number of trusted FUE techniques and keeps the needs of patients and hair restoration physicians in mind.
 For a more comprehensive discussion and review of Dr. Cooley’s reply, view the article "Dr. Jerry Cooley Acquires and Provides Input on the ARTAS Hair Restoration System for Automating FUE Hair Transplantation".